newo-2001/MC-Modpack-Downloader/README.md

 The `settings.json` file provides several options to customize your experience.
 - **Concurrency** - This defines the amount of downloads that will happen at the same time.

-    :warning: *Changing this to a high value has the risk of downloads timing out due to exhausting system resources.*
+        ⚠️ Changing this to a high value has the risk of downloads timing out due to exhausting system resources.
 - **Output Directory** is the directory in which the downloaded files will be placed.
 The output directory is relative to this directory.
 - **Curseforge** This section contains settings for the `CurseForge` mod provider, these won't be used by other providers.
     - **Api Key** - CurseForge requires users of their api to provide an api key.
 You can get yours for free on [their website](https://console.curseforge.com/?#/api-keys) after logging in.

-        :warning: *This key is sensative information, you shouldn't post it online.*
+            ⚠️ This key is sensative information, you shouldn't post it online.
 - **Modpacks.ch** This section contains settings for the `Modpacks.ch` mod provider, these won't be used by other providers.
     - **Modpack** - This block uniquely identifies the modpack you are trying to download.
 These values can be found on the [ftb website](https://www.feed-the-beast.com/).